Copyright 1994 - 2018 Bill's Bible Basics

 Romans 10:17, KJV

-With these remarks, I am going to bring this article to a close.
+With these remarks, I bring another article to a conclusion.
 I trust that it has been instructive, and a blessing in your life.
-If you have enjoyed reading it, please also consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
-Thanks so much, and may God bless you abundantly!
+If you've enjoyed reading this lesson, please consider sharing its URL with your online friends.
+Also, if you have an account with Facebook, Twitter, Google+, Tumblr, or with any other social network, I would likewise appreciate if you would consider taking the time to click on the corresponding links which are found on this page.
+Thank you so much, and may God bless you abundantly!